 Welcome from the Chair

-The Isambard Kingdom Brunel Academy (IKB), Academy Governance Committees (AGC) is a Committee of the Wellsway Multi Academy Trust Board with delegated responsibilities for IKB.
+The Isambard Kingdom Brunel Academy (IKB), academy governance committee (AGC) is a committee of the Futura Learning Partnership with delegated responsibilities for IKB.

 The UK’s engineering industry (and other STEM based industries) is facing a skills shortage of unprecedented levels and many see the root cause as the lack of awareness among children, and their parents, of the opportunities offered by a career in STEM.
 The industry is calling for greater support from schools to improve this situation and they believe that huge improvements would be possible if we were able to encourage more girls to embark on STEM based careers.
 The IKB Academy was established as a response to this underlying demand and our vision for IKB is: